pacific-studies.net

 • Field Research (2008 to 2008)

-Custom as a Legal Resource in Papua New Guinea Courts — British Academy (funding body)
+— British Academy (funding body)

 This project investigated the 'customary law' concept as it is used – or avoided – by legal professionals in Papua New Guinea, and the perceived obstacles to its integration into the wider legal system.
 The research for this project was conducted in Port Moresby and Alotau, and included work with District Court magistrates, National Court judges, lawyers from the offices of the Public Prosecutor and Public Solicitor, instructors at the University of Papua New Guinea School of Law, and law officers in various government offices.